asthasoni22/traffic_signal_control_system/README.md

   - `exploration/`: Exploration strategies for RL agents (e.g., epsilon-greedy).
   - `.nets files`: Network configuration files for SUMO simulations.

-- **Snapshots**
-  A set of images capturing the SUMO simulation software in action, providing a visual reference of the project setup.

 ## Prerequisites

 - **Python** (>= 3.7)